 According to Adhémar, the difference in the number of days between the two seasons exactly corresponds to 168 hours, i.e. 7 days.
 The situation is reversed, however, for the southern hemisphere.
 "The southern [hemisphere] will... lose, in a year, more heat than it receives, since the total duration of its nights exceeds that of the days by 168 hours" (Adhémar 1842, p.
 27).
-If we take for unity, for example, the average amount of solar radiation that the Earth receives in 1 hour, then we find at the end of the year 336 units of irradiation difference between the two hemispheres.
 Following this calculation, Adhémar concluded that the northern hemisphere enjoys longer summers, while the southern hemisphere experiences longer winters.
 Because the southern hemisphere experiences longer winters, it is actually in the process of glaciation.

-At the time Adhémar's view were widely criticized In truth, Adhémar's views have been highly criticized.
+At the time Adhémar's view were widely criticized.
 Many researchers, especially his contemporaries, "did not want to believe that the southern hemisphere is on average much colder than the northern hemisphere" (Bard 2004, p.
 632).
-Despite these criticisms however, Adhémar still deserves to be remembered as a leading an elite figure in the history of science, for laying the foundations of the astronomical theory of ice ages.
+Despite these criticisms however, Adhémar still deserves to be remembered as a leading figure in the history of science, for laying the foundations of the astronomical theory of ice ages.